-By established convention, companies are usually valued on the business enterprise value basis.
+By established convention, appraisers value companies on the business enterprise value basis.
 For publicly traded companies, this is the sum of the shareholders’ equity, less cash or cash equivalents, and the total value of debt.
-This represents the current value of the company regardless of the capital structure, i.e. what types of debt or equity capital the firm uses.
+This represents the current value of the company regardless of the capital structure.
+In other words, the levels of debt or equity capital the firm uses.

 On occasion, a company can be sold on a stock basis.
 In this case, the buyer assumes the firm’s liabilities.
 The equity value of the business in this case excludes the liabilities but includes all short-term and long-term assets.

-Given this diversity of business values, you should consider advising the readers of your business appraisal report what type of business value you have determined.
-It could make a major difference if the the person reading your report mistakenly assumes that your analysis concludes the business enterprise value when in fact you have calculated the equity value.
-If the firm uses debt capital for financing operations, this is likely to understate the actual value and result in misunderstanding down the road.
+Given this diversity of business values, you should tell the readers of your business appraisal report what type of business value you have used.
+For instance, the the person reading your report could make a mistake thinking that you use the business enterprise value.
+But you meant to calculate the equity value instead.
+If the firm uses debt to finance operations, this likely understates the actual value.

-Even if you use the recognized terms for reporting business value, be sure to spell out what is actually included in your results.
-Indeed, the specific description of what is included in your business valuation calculations is required by all major business appraisal standards.
+Using the recognized terms for reporting business value?
+Then be sure to spell out what you have actually included in your results.
+Moreover, all major appraisal standards require that you state what you have included in your valuation calculations.